More information about Pupil Premium funding can be found here and also how to ascertain whether or not your child is

 - Tracking past students to check their transition has been successful to inform our practice.

 - Developing work experience opportunities for pupils and liaising with our Enterprise Advisor.
 This includes pupils having regular work experience at 2 new venues this year.

-To support the emotional well-being of some of our more able pupils who are able to express themselves verbally, we have employed a counsellor from the Benjamin Foundation to work on a weekly basis.
+To support the emotional well-being of some of our more able pupils who are able to express themselves verbally, we have employed a counsellor from the Benjamin Foundation to work with our pupils for 2 days per week.

 6th Form Independence Project